solution10/config/docs/usage.md

 );
 ```

-These two config files are merged together, so that what Config reports is:
+These two config files are merged together, so that what FilesystemConfig reports is:

 ```php
 return array(